Mt. Pleasant Divorce Decree Lawyer

 Effectively Handling All Types of Modification

-For more than 28 years, attorney Veldhuis has been providing skilled legal representation for individuals with a variety of family law concerns.
+For 30 years, attorney Veldhuis has been providing skilled legal representation for individuals with a variety of family law concerns.
 He has the knowledge and experience necessary to effectively seek modification of the terms of an existing divorce decree.